GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 ![image](../img/admin-guide/user/scim-attribute.png)

 !!!
 Note
-    Only the following data types for extended attributes are supported in SCIM server implementation: `string`, `numeric`, `boolean`, and `date`.
+    Only the following data types for extended attributes are supported in SCIM server implementation: `string`, `numeric`, and `date`.

 Once you submit this form, your attribute will be part of the User Extension.
 You can verify this by inspecting the `Schema` endpoint: